By: Marilyn L. Davis

 But He Is Tall Dark and Handsome

-People in early recovery will tend to gravitate to what is comfortable, and will often repeat the established patterns, until they test those patterns and decide if they are healthy for them in their recovery.
+People in early recovery will tend to gravitate to what is comfortable, and will often repeat the established patterns until they test those patterns and decide if they are healthy for them in their recovery.

 Just as you are discovering things about yourself that you would like to change, potential partners in early recovery are going through their own changes.
-They are also overwhelmed or saddened by their previous behaviors or depressed and distant as they struggle to make sense of their addictions and recovery.
+They are also overwhelmed or saddened by their earlier behaviors or depressed and distant as they struggle to make sense of their addictions and recovery.

-Codependency factors for one of both of you.
+Codependency factors for one or both of you.
 What you perceive as distant may simply be someone struggling to make sense of feelings without the benefit of drugs or alcohol to numb the emotions.

 Or, there are some who grew up in a family where emotions were not discussed and they haven’t been in recovery long enough to know it’s okay to discuss feelings.